armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 restrictions on what information is exposed.
 When auth is enabled, Gate restricts access to the endpoints other than `/health`, preventing access to metric data.

-There is an issue on the plugin to expose metrics without security allowing scraping, but this would also increase a risk of exposure.
-For more information, see [Armory Observability Plugin issue #20](https://github.com/armory-plugins/armory-observability-plugin/issues/20).

 For more information on Spring actuators, see the [Monitoring and Management](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-monitoring).

 <!-- Spinnaker issue discussing management endpoints: https://github.com/spinnaker/spinnaker/issues/3883-->